Sydney Ferries: Manly services

 The first direct link between Sydney and Manly was arranged by Henry Gilbert Smith in 1855 when he chartered a paddle steamer, Huntress, to service the subdivision of his land near The Corso.
 Further ferries were chartered over following years until, in 1859, the first larger double-ender ferry on the Manly run, Phantom, was put into service by a new business partnership established to operate the ferries.
 Extra boats, including tugs, were also chartered for use on weekends and holidays due to the popularity of Manly's beaches and coves.
-A new company, Port Jackson Steamboat Co.
-Ltd., was formed in 1877.
-The company was reincorporated in 1881 as Port Jackson Steamship Co.
-Ltd., and further new vesels were acquired, the largest being the 1883 double-ended paddle steamer, Brighton.
+A new company, Port Jackson Steamboat Co Limited, was formed in 1877.
+The company was reincorporated in 1881 as Port Jackson Steamship Co Limited, and further new vessels were acquired, the largest being the 1883 double-ended paddle steamer, Brighton.
 At 67 m in length, it was the largest ferry on Sydney Harbour, and with a high level of appointment, it was a passenger favourite.

 Manly (II) was designed by renowned naval architect, Walter Reeks and was the first double-ended screw ferry on the Manly run.
 In 1901, Reeks also designed the Kuring-gai, a steel, double-ended screw steamer that in its appearance, size and capacity, was the first of the familiar Manly ferries of the twentieth century.
 To meet the expanding demand, the now reincorporated Port Jackson and Manly Steamship Company commissioned six similar double-ended screw steamers: Binngarra (1905), Burra Bra (1908), Bellubera (1910), Balgowlah (1912), Barrenjoey (1913), and Baragoola (1922).
 In 1928, two new ferries built in Scotland, Curl Curl and Dee Why were commissioned.
 They were the largest and fastest ferries on the harbour until 1938 when the Company commissioned South Steyne also built in Scotland.